LJFloor/aspnet-sveltekit-typscript/README.md

 dotnet run --configuration Release
 ```

+This will automatically update the node modules and build SvelteKit.

 ASP.NET is configured to serve the SvelteKit app to requests that do NOT start with `/api`.

 ## How does it work?